-- a) The size of the Board should facilitate substantive discussions of the whole Board in which each Director can participate meaningfully. - b) The composition of the Board should encompass a broad range of skills, expertise, industry knowledge, diversity of opinion and contacts relevant to the affairs and business of the Company.

-c) Membership on the Board shall include an appropriate number of members whom the Board has determined have no material relationship with the Company or the Company's principal Shareholders and who are otherwise considered independent as contemplated by the corporate governance guidelines published by the Canadian Securities Administrators (the "CSA") and under the rules of the Toronto Stock Exchange ("TSX").
+- a) The size of the Board should facilitate substantive discussions of the whole Board in which each Director can participate meaningfully. - b) The composition of the Board should encompass a broad range of skills, expertise, industry knowledge, diversity of opinion and contacts relevant to the affairs and business of the Company. - c) Membership on the Board shall include an appropriate number of members whom the Board has determined have no material relationship with the Company or the Company's principal Shareholders and who are otherwise considered independent under Canadian securities laws and under the rules of the Toronto Stock Exchange ("TSX").